Ice Haven: Characters

-Charles – A quiet boy who only talks at length and intelligently to his young neighbor, George.
+A quiet boy who only talks at length and intelligently to his young neighbor, George.
 He's disturbed by the behavior he observes from Carmichael, with whom he goes to school.
 Secretly, Charles is madly in love with his stepsister, Violet, and wishes to end the marriage of their parents in order for them to be together at a later date.